A novel determination of the $B_c$ lifetime: Discussion

 The $1/m_Q$ expansion seems to work well for $B$ decays.
 In units of $\text{ps}^{-1}$ the ``singlet width" $\Gamma_{\rm sing}$, defined to be the width exclusive of WA and PI contributions is

 where the subscript indicates the term in the expansion.
+Here and in the following we will only show the values obtained in the meson scheme and refrain from showing the corresponding $\overline{\text{MS}}$ numbers, since the nature of the expansion is the same in both schemes.
 Because we merely intend to demonstrate the nature of the expansion, only central values are given.
 The uncertainty is dominated by that of the perturbative contribution,\footnote{The perturbative calculation is carried out to next to leading order; see \cite{Aebischer:2021ilm} for details.} which however does not contribute to our central relation, Eq.~\eqref{eq:relBc}.
 By including the contributions of WA and PI, it becomes apparent that $\Gamma^{\text{sing}}(B)$ is underestimated.
 While attention is often focused on the ratio of widths $r(B)=\Gamma(B^0)/\Gamma(B^+)$ because some uncertainties cancel in the ratio, for our purposes we need values of widths, so in addition to $r(B)$ we investigate the difference $\Delta\Gamma(B)=\Gamma(B^0)-\Gamma(B^+)$.
 While we obtain the central value $r(B)=1.11$, to be compared with the experimental $r(B)_{\rm PDG}=1.08$, our calculation of the width difference $\Delta\Gamma(B)=0.053\pm0.014\;\text{ps}^{-1}$ slightly overestimates the experimental value of $0.047\pm0.002\;\text{ps}^{-1}$.
 This is illustrated in Fig.~\ref{fig:rVsDeltaB} that also shows the effect of uncertainties.
 The orange curve shows the range of values in our calculation of $r(B)$ and $\Delta\Gamma(B)$ spanned by allowing the decay constant $f_B$ and the bag parameters to vary within their 3$\sigma$ uncertainty, and the dark red curve shows the effect of adding to the previous a singlet contribution $\Delta\Gamma_{\rm sing}=0.083~\text{ps}^{-1}$, chosen to have as many as possible of the scatter plot points within the 1$\sigma$ intersection region of the experimental values for $r(B)$ and $\Delta\Gamma(B)$.
 Possible origins of $\Delta\Gamma_{\rm sing}$ will be discussed below, but for now it is interesting to note that the calculation of the inclusive semileptonic width is in good agreement with experiment.
 In units of $\text{fsec}^{-1}$, we calculate (central value only)

 to be compared with the experimental values of $68.0\pm 1.9$ and $67.1\pm 1.7$ for $\Gamma(B^0)$ and $\Gamma(B^+)$, respectively.
 We have included in Eq.~\eqref{eq:BwidthPieces} the NNLO contribution to the the perturbative contribution \cite{Ciuchini:2001vx,Pak:2008cp}, which is not available for the nonleptonic width.
 Still, the 1S expansion indicates good convergence of the expansion: in units of the tree-level contribution the nature of the expansion is given by